tripleincode/c3ube/README.md

-depends on raylib. showcase for camas codes
+depends on raylib. showcase thing for camas codes.